Montoneros: 1976

-By the time Videla's military junta took power in March 1976, approximately five thousand prisoners were being held in various prisons around Argentina, some with connections and some just guilty by association.
-In all, 12,000 Argentines were detained during the military dictatorship and became known as the detenidos-desaparecidos, but survived after international pressure forced the military authorities to release them.
-These prisoners were held throughout the years of the dictatorship, many of them never receiving trials, in prisons such as La Plata, Devoto, Rawson, and Caseros.
-Justice Minister Ricardo Gil Lavedra, who formed part of the 1985 tribunal judging the military crimes committed during the Dirty War would later go on record saying that "I sincerely believe that the majority of the victims of the illegal repression were guerrilla militants".
+By the time that Jorge Rafael Videla's military junta took power in March 1976, approximately five thousand prisoners were being held in prisons around Argentina—some with connections and some guilty by association.
+In total, 12,000 Argentines were detained during the military dictatorship and became known as the detenidos-desaparecidos (lit. 'detained-disappeared ones'); however, they survived after international pressure forced the Argentine military authorities to release them.
+These prisoners were held through the years of dictatorship, many of them never receiving trials, in prisons such as La Plata, Devoto, Rawson, and Caseros.
+Justice Minister Ricardo Gil Lavedra, who was part of the 1985 tribunal judging military crimes committed during Argentina's Dirty War, later went on record saying that "I sincerely believe that the majority of the victims of the illegal repression were guerrilla militants".

+Terence Roehrig estimates that of the disappeared in Argentina, "at least 10,000 were involved in various ways with the guerrillas".
+The Montoneros later admitted that 5,000 of their guerrillas were killed; the ERP admitted that another 5,000 of their own combatants were killed.

+According to a declassified "Dirección de Inteligencia Nacional" (National Intelligence Directorate or DINA) cable at the time, the total number of people killed or missing in Argentina was 22,000 between 1975 and mid-1978.Admittedly there were 12,000 disappeared in the form of PEN detainees that survived the Argentine dictatorship, thanks to international pressure to release them from the clandestine detention camps.

-Terence Roehrig, in The prosecution of former military leaders in newly democratic nations: the cases of Argentina, Greece, and South Korea (Pg 42, McFarland & Company, 2001), estimates that of the disappeared in Argentina "at least 10,000 were involved in various ways with the guerrillas".
-The Montoneros later admitted losing 5,000 guerrillas killed, and the People's Revolutionary Army (Ejército Revolucionario del Pueblo or ERP) admitted the loss of another 5,000 of their own combatants killed.
-Some 11,000 Argentines have applied for and received up to US$200,000 each as monetary compensation for the loss of loved ones during the military dictatorship.
-In late November 2012, it was reported that the government of Cristina Fernández de Kirchner would approve monetary compensation for the families that lost loved ones in the Montoneros attack on the 29th Regiment barracks on 5 October 1975, the first of its kind for military families in Argentina.
+Approximately 11,000 Argentines have applied for and received up to US$200,000 each as compensation for the loss of loved ones during the military dictatorship.
+In late November 2012, it was reported that the government of Cristina Fernández de Kirchner would approve monetary compensation for families who lost loved ones in the Montoneros attack on the 29th Regiment barracks on 5 October 1975—the first compensation of its kind for military families in Argentina.

-Speaking of the Montoneros' numbers in 1975, Roberto Perdía stated: "The political force the Montoneros represented, that is to say, those who were mobilized around the organized members of the group, can be measured by the participation in public actions.
-Given the fact that actions took place across the country, the total number of participants can be estimated at around one hundred and twenty thousand, counting sympathizers as well as organized and non-organized members."
-He estimated the number of active militants at ten thousands, including three thousand women.
+About the Montoneros' numbers in 1975, Roberto Perdía stated:

+The political force the Montoneros represented, that is to say, those who were mobilized around the organized members of the group, can be measured by the participation in public actions.
+Given the fact that actions took place across the country, the total number of participants can be estimated at around one hundred and twenty thousand, counting sympathizers as well as organized and non-organized members.

+He estimated the number of active militants at 10,000, including 3,000 women.